IRCON International shares decline over 7 pc on govt's stake sale announcement | Business

-Shares of IRCON International Ltd on Wednesday slipped over 7 per cent in early trade after the government announced its plan to pare its stake in the railway PSU.
+Shares of IRCON International Ltd on Wednesday closed with over 7 per cent losses after the government announced its plan to pare its stake in the railway PSU.

-At the NSE, the shares were trading 7.45 per cent lower at Rs 90.6.
+At the NSE, the shares ended 7.25 per cent lower at Rs 90.8.
+During the day, the scrip declined to Rs 90.5.

 The offer for sale (OFS) for up to 16 per cent government stake at a floor price of Rs 88 per share in IRCON will open on Wednesday, as per a regulatory filing of the firm on Tuesday.